How Can I Be a True Follower of Christ

 “An unclean demon…cried out in a loud voice…I know who you are—the Holy One of God!”
 (Luke 4:33-34).

 It is us people who have hard time understanding reality as we tend to doubt even God’s existence since we lack experiences with Him.
 We live blinded from much of the truth but not the devils.
 They know what saves us and what damns us.
 They know God and His Word.
-They have to even get God’s authority before they can tempt us.
+They even have to get God’s authority before they can tempt us.
 They have real first hand experiences with God.
-They know He is real.
+They know/believe He is real.

 Therefore, believing those facts alone–that Christ is Lord–surely isn’t all that is necessary for true belief/true discipleship with Christ, since the devils most certainly are dammed.